-Ceramics III/IV (A40403)

-Project Based Learning Course

-Recommended: Ceramics I and Ceramics II
+Ceramics III/IV (A40403) Project Based Learning Course 2 semesters, 2 credits Recommended: Ceramics I and Ceramics II

 This course is designed to sharpen skill in either (or both) wheel throwing and hand building techniques.
 An advanced study in surface and glaze analysis, form, function and design is explored.
 Emphasis is placed on creativity, skill, and craftsmanship.
 Students may take this course multiple times for credit.
 Counts as a Fine Art credit for the AHD.